zaphosting/docs/docs/lastoasis-createrealm.md

 ![image](https://screensaver01.zap-hosting.com/index.php/s/bfiaA2gjjjxESpM/preview)

 :::tip
-If you wish to connect multiple Oases together in your Realm and have them active at the same time, use our [Last Oasis multiple oases guide](lastoasis-multiple-oases.md) to learn how to enable this.
+If you wish to connect multiple Oases together in your Realm and have them active at the same time, use our [Multiple Oases](lastoasis-multiple-oases.md) guide to learn how to enable this.
 :::

 Once again, head over to the **Settings** section on your game server's webinterface and enter this code into the **ProviderKey** field.
 Make sure to save after changing.